isomerpages/moe-northvistapri/_co-curricular-activities/Talents/English Literary Club.md

 *   Develop students with good sportsmanship, teamwork and discipline

 #### CCA Schedule
-Every Friday.
- Schedule will be sent to parents via Parents Gateway before the start of a new term/semester.
+Every Friday. <br>Schedule will be sent to parents via Parents Gateway before the start of a new term/semester.

 #### CCA Teachers